FikesMedia/NoPE/README.md

 # NoPE
  Node PowerShell Web Server using Express.
 Should you do this, NoPE, hence the name.
+This is verry much under development and should not be used in any production environment.

 # Installation
 ### Requirements
  - Microsoft Windows 10, Server